vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-algorithm.md

 ### Submit the algorithm package directly

 !!! note
     There are limitations to use sealed packages.
-For example, when sinking a repository into Nebula Graph, the property name of the tag created in the sunk graph space must match the preset name in the code.
+For example, when sinking a repository into NebulaGraph, the property name of the tag created in the sunk graph space must match the preset name in the code.
 The first method is recommended if the user has development skills.

 1. Set the [Configuration file](https://github.com/vesoft-inc/nebula-algorithm/blob/{{algorithm.branch}}/nebula-algorithm/src/main/resources/application.conf).